Code-the-Dream-School/rails-guidebook/README.md

 Let's review some key terms and concepts from this week's lesson materials:

- - TBD
- - TBD
+ - Querying relational databases
- - TBD
+ - Ruby basics

 ### :notebook: Assignment Overview